xieweiAlex/English_Learning/words/2024/words-May-24.md

+modern composite materials, Nasdaq composite.
+English is a composite of many languages.

 I came through all those perils unscathed.
 The movement is in peril of dying.
 It is always perilous to neglect our national defense.